syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-resolveObject-reference-not-set-to-an-instance-of-an-object-error-generation-in-GridDataBoundGrid-Designer.md

 ---
 layout: post
-title: How-to-resolveObject-reference-not-set-to-an-instance of an object | Windows Forms | Syncfusion
+title: How-to-resolveObject-reference in DataBoundGrid | Syncfusion
-description: Learn about How to Resolveobject Reference not set to an Instance of an object error Generation in GridDataBoundGrid Designer support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
+description: Learn about How to Resolveobject Reference not set to an Instance of an object error Generation in GridDataBoundGrid Designer in Windows Forms and more.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug